ben--/kata-rnc/README.md

 #### User Story: Subtraction
 As a Roman bookkeeper, I want to be able to subtract one number from another.
 So that I can do my work faster and with fewer mathematical errors.

-## Jenkins CI

-Because we can never depend on web services lasting long-term, a Jenkins CI environment is also provided.
-To bootstrap this, the following instructions should be followed:

-* Install Docker on a Linux machine or Docker for Mac on an OS X system
-* Run `do/ci` to install and start Jenkins
-* Log into the local Jenkins instance on http://localhost:8080
-* Create a user account and disable account creation for security purposes
-* Run the bootstrap job to generate the actual build jobs